By Robin Moss

 6. For young children, remember that they do not need to know all of the details of the tragic event.
 If they have heard things that upset them, you can lead them to a point of safety and hope by saying something simple like: “Something bad did happen, but it is over now, and you are safe with me.”

-7. With older children and teens, check in with them as the story develops, and monitor what they are hearing at school from other children.
-Tragic stories sometimes get blown out of proportion.
+7. With older children and teens, check in with them as the story develops, and monitor what they are hearing from other children.
+Tragic stories sometimes take on a life of their own with many embellishments added along the way.
 Make sure they know it is okay to ask questions and discuss their feelings if this event has stirred up emotions in them.

-Finally, be sure to address your own feelings surrounding the tragedy.
+Finally, be sure to address your own feelings surrounding what is being reported in the news.
 If you are highly anxious, your children will feel this, and they will be anxious too.
 You want your children to feel they are secure in their home, and that they can rely on you and the Lord to keep them safe.

 If you have specific questions or concerns, contact us at Bethel Bible Village, and we’ll be happy to help.